 - identity An instance of RNS.Identity.
 Can hold only public keys for an outgoing destination, or holding private keys for an ingoing. - direction RNS.Destination.IN or RNS.Destination.OUT. - type RNS.Destination.SINGLE, RNS.Destination.GROUP or RNS.Destination.
-PLAIN. - app\name A string specifying the app name. - \aspects Any non-zero number of string arguments.
+PLAIN. - app\name A string specifying the app name. - \aspects Any non-zero number of string arguments. - static full\name(app\name, \aspects)

-static expand\name(identity, app\name, \aspects)